vivianlinnn/power_outage_analysis/README.md

 Test statistic: difference in mean, (mean number of customers affect in `South` region) - (mean number of customers afected in `Northeast` region)

+We resulted in a p-value of 0.021.
+At a 0.05 significance level, we reject the null hypothesis.
 ## Framing a Prediction Problem
 Our Prediction Problem: We decided to use classification to do a binary classifer to predict the column 'CLIMATE.REGION' because we think it answers our central question: 'where are the causes of major outages?'